-- show an understanding of the difference between traditional brand management and digital brand management; - demonstrate an understanding of the concept of the Super Consumer and the characteristics of this individual within the digital reputation economy; - explain how digital consumer behaviour influences brand management in a digital context; - demonstrate an understanding of the concept of digital brand innovation; - identify brands that have adopted a digital brand innovation approach and critically discuss if this innovation is to the advantage of the brand; - demonstrate an understanding of the various components of a digital communication strategy; - show an in-depth understanding of the strategic relevance of different digital communication touch points; - describe the value of web analytics when calculating return on investment; - identify the importance of consumer intelligence in digital campaigns and strategies; - show an understanding of the strategic relevance of web analytics tools to brands; - demonstrate an understanding of how web analytics tools can be used to manage a brand from a reputational perspective; - demonstrate an understanding of the reporting metrics available for the evaluation, measurement, monitoring and management of the performance of an effective digital communication strategy; - demonstrate knowledge of the regulatory framework within the South African context in relation to key acts, compliance issues and their impact on the practice of strategic communication; - demonstrate the ability to develop a digital communication campaign based on a brief provided.
+- show an understanding of the difference between traditional brand management and digital brand management; - demonstrate an understanding of the concept of the Super Consumer and the characteristics of this individual within the digital reputation economy; - explain how digital consumer behaviour influences brand management in a digital context: - demonstrate an understanding of the concept of digital brand innovation; - identify brands that have adopted a digital brand innovation approach and critically discuss if this innovation is to the advantage of the brand; - demonstrate an understanding of the various components of a digital communication strategy; - show an in-depth understanding of the strategic relevance of different digital communication touch points; - describe the value of web analytics when calculating return on investment; - identify the importance of consumer intelligence in digital campaigns and strategies; - show an understanding of the strategic relevance of web analytics tools to brands; - demonstrate an understanding of how web analytics tools can be used to manage a brand from a reputational perspective; - demonstrate an understanding of the reporting metrics available for the evaluation, measurement, monitoring and management of the performance of an effective digital communication strategy; - demonstrate knowledge of the regulatory framework within the South African context in relation to key acts, compliance issues and their impact on the practice of strategic communication: - demonstrate the ability to develop a digital communication campaign based on a brief provided.

-Minimum Full Period Mark for Examination Admission - 0% Full Period Mark Weight - 100% Examination Mark Weight - 0% Supplementary assessment opportunity permitted communication and the status of the profession.
-Further, various paradigm shifts affecting the practice of strategic communication will be also discussed.
-The role of strategic communication in organisations and the role of strategic communication in society as well as the impact of globalisation on the practice of strategic communication will be explained.
+Minimum Full Period Mark for Examination Admission - 0% Full Period Mark Weight - 100% Examination Mark Weight - 0% communication in organisations and the role of strategic communication in society as well as the impact of globalisation on the practice of strategic communication will be explained.